sonic-net/SONiC/doc/mgmt/SONiC_AliasFeature_HLD.md

 ### 1.1.2 Configuration and Management Requirements

-- Two modes to represent interfaces "native mode" & "alias mode".
+- Two ways to set the `interface-naming`.
+They are classified as `standard` and `native`.
-- Implement alias related config & show commands.
+- Implement interface-naming related config & show commands.
-- REST & gNMI set/get support for alias mode.
+- REST & gNMI set/get support for interface-naming.

 ### 1.1.3 Scalability Requirements